AmanSingh2274/Ignite_web_Dev/README.md

 # Ignite Web Dev
 Welcome to the Ignite Web Dev project!
-This project is designed to be a comprehensive example of a modern, responsive website built using HTML and CSS.
+This project is designed to be a comprehensive example of a modern website, built using HTML and CSS.
 It demonstrates best practices in web development, focusing on clean, maintainable code and a user-friendly design.

 ## Project Overview
 Ignite Web Dev is a showcase project that highlights the fundamentals of web development using HTML and CSS.
 The project includes various web pages with a cohesive design, demonstrating how to structure a website and style it effectively using CSS.